artiommocrenco/owasp-testing-checklist-v4-markdown/README.md

 # owasp-testing-checklist-v4-markdown
-Markdown version of OWASP Testing Checklist v4
+Markdown version of OWASP Testing Checklist v4.
+For use in GitLab, GitHub, JIRA and other.

+For licence information consult the [official Testing Checklist page](https://www.owasp.org/index.php/Testing_Checklist).

 ## 4.2 		Information Gathering
 - [ ] OTG-INFO-001 	Conduct Search Engine Discovery and Reconnaissance for Information Leakage